iamrajiv/Nth-Fibonacci/README.md

 # Program-For-Fibonacci-Numbers

-This is a my first repository written in C Programming Language aim of this program is to display Fibonacci Series upto the given input Number using recursion
+This is a my first repository written in C Programming Language aim of this program is to display Fibonacci Series upto the given input Number using recursion method

 The Fibonacci numbers are the numbers in the following integer sequence